COVID: Vaccination workers come under attack in Kashmir | DW | 01.07.2021

-Conspiracy theories and unverified information, coupled with a challenging terrain, are making life difficult for health care workers who are at the frontlines of carrying out COVID vaccinations.
+Conspiracy theories and unverified information, coupled with a challenging terrain, are making life difficult for health care workers who are on the frontlines of carrying out COVID vaccinations.

 The spread of misinformation and conspiracy theories makes their work even more challenging, say health workers